GRADUATE STUDENT FINANCIAL SERVICES

 AWARD OFFERS

-Financial aid can award up to $30,750 in the direct unsubsidized loan to students that meet qualifying requirements.
+In general, the Financial Aid Office can award up to $10,250 in unsubsidized funding to students that meet qualifying requirements.
+Additional loan options are the Graduate PLUS loan and Private Education Loans, both credit-based.

 HOW TO MAINTAIN FINANCIAL AID